 Welcome to my technology blog.
-My name is Steve Buchanan I’m from the Twin Cities and I’ve been in Information Technology for 19 + years.
+My name is Steve Buchanan I’m from the Twin Cities and I’ve been in Information Technology for 20 + years.
 My interests in computers started in my senior year of high school when I landed a position building computers/servers and working on networking for a small computer company.
-Today I am a ‘Group Manager – Cloud Transformation/DevOps’ with Avanade/Accenture, author, Pluralsight Author, and a eight-time Microsoft MVP.
+Today I am a ‘Director, Cloud Transformation/MW Containers Services Lead’ with Avanade/Accenture, author, Pluralsight Author, and a eight-time Microsoft MVP.

 I consider myself a technology generalist who enjoys architecting solutions that solve business problems.
 Recently I have been focused on transforming businesses through technology.
 This is done by shifting the position of IT departments into a partner of the business driving digital transformation.
 Transformation is achieved through the use of ITIL and DevOps methodologies, along with DevOps and cloud technologies.
 The more and more I work with cloud the more I realize how much of a misconception there is out there on what cloud is.
 Here is how I like to position cloud in terms of what it really is:

 I have an Associate in Applied Science degree as a Network Support Specialist and a Bachelor of Science degree in Information Technology.
-I am a Microsoft MVP in Azure and hold the following certifications: A +, Linux +, MCP, MCSA, MCITP: Server Administrator, MCSE: Private Cloud, MCTS: (Hyper-V, SharePoint, Exchange), ITIL Foundation, MPP: DevOps, 70-535 Architecting Azure Solutions, and AZ-400 DevOps.
+I am a Microsoft MVP in Azure and hold the following certifications: A +, Linux +, MCP, MCSA, MCITP: Server Administrator, MCSE: Private Cloud, MCTS: (Hyper-V, SharePoint, Exchange), ITIL Foundation, MPP: DevOps, 70-535 Architecting Azure Solutions, AZ-400 DevOps, and Docker Certified Associate.
 I have presented at technical conferences including Microsoft Ignite, O’reilly Open Source Convention (OSCON), BITCon, Experts Live Europe, and Midwest Management Summit (MMS).